 - Is the person who needs the test part of a trial or a government pilot project – "no"

 - Why are you asking for a test – select "My local Council or Health Protection Team has asked me (or someone I live with) to get a test, even though I do not have symptoms".

 Thereafter, enter your requested personal details and submit your referral.

 How do I get to the appointment?

-If you are contacted as part of the testing programme, you will need to make your own way to the testing centre.
-Any mileage incurred can be claimed through the normal travel and subsistence claim process on myview.
+If you have to travel to a testing centre you will need to make your own way there.
 If you don't have transport, then you should use a home test kit.

 How do I get the results?

 The target for sending results is by text within 48 hours.
 A call centre is available by phone, to help people with the process and deal with test result queries.